Situation in Sudan

 Procedure for Obtaining:

 Certified Copies Available: Yes.
 By default, all Colombian divorce certificates are certified/notarized copies of the original.
-The original version is kept in the Civil Registry office of the city/municipality where the divorce was registered.
-The marriage or birth certificate with the required divorce annotation is also a certified copy, issued by the Civil Registry in the city/municipality where the birth or marriage was registered.
+The original version of the divorce is kept in the family courthouse or notary office where the divorced was declared.

 Alternate Documents: There are no alternate documents.